Algebraic realization of stable Poincar\'e-Reeb graphs: Poincaré-Reeb graphs of domains of finite type in

 Observe that stable functions are Morse with distinct critical values.
 Indeed, suppose $f\in\cinfty(M)$ is stable and let $\mathcal{U}(f)$ be a neighborhood of $f$ in $\cinfty(M)$ satisfying Definition \ref{def:stable-f}.
 Since the set of Morse functions with distinct critical values is open and dense in $\cinfty(M)$, there is such a Morse function $g\in\mathcal{U}(f)$.
 Since the distinctness of the critical values is invariant in the conjugacy class of $f$ as in Definition \ref{def:stable-f}, we obtain that $f$ is a Morse function with distinct critical values as well.
 On the other hand, if $M$ is compact, the notions of Morse function with distinct critical values and stable function do coincide, see \cite[Ch.\,III,\,Prop.\,2.2]{GG73}.
 This is a key property for our purposes.

 \begin{definition} Let $\mscr{D}\subset\R^n$ be a domain of finite type.
 We say that $\mscr{D}\subset\R^n$ is \emph{stable} if $\pi|_{\partial\mscr{D}}$ is stable. \end{definition}

-\begin{remark} Observe that when $n=2$ a domain of finite type $\mscr{D}\subset\R^n$ is stable if and only if its Poincaré-Reeb graph $\Gamma(\mscr{D})$ has only vertices of degree $1$ and $3$.
+Observe that when $n=2$ a domain of finite type $\mscr{D}\subset\R^n$ is stable if and only if its Poincaré-Reeb graph $\Gamma(\mscr{D})$ has only vertices of degree $1$ and $3$.
 The graphs whose vertices have degree 1 or 3 are called \emph{generic} in \cite{BPS24}.
 This characterization holds just when $n=2$, indeed there are stable domains of finite type $\mscr{D}\subset\R^n$ for $n>2$ whose Poincaré-Reeb graph $\mathcal{R}(\mscr{D})$ has vertices of degree $2$, see Example \ref{ex:non-retract}.
-However, as a direct consequence of Proposition \ref{prop:top-inv}, we have that if $\mscr{D}\subset\R^n$ is a stable domain of finite type, then its Poincaré-Reeb graph $\Gamma(\mscr{D})$ only has vertices of degree $\leq 3$. \end{remark}
+However, as a direct consequence of Proposition \ref{prop:top-inv}, we obtain the following description for Poincaré-Reeb graphs of stable domains of finite type $\mscr{D}\subset\R^n$.